ringcentral/ringcentral-add-in-framework-js/template/[OAuth_AWS]README.md

 2. Go to `src/server/routes/subscription.js` and follow the instruction on top.
 After this step, click `subscribe`([workflow 8-11](#workflow-diagram)) button on Developer Tool, your RingCentral App conversation should receive an example message from webhook.
 3. Go to `src/server/routes/notification.js` and follow the instruction on top.
 After this step, it would send message([workflow 12-15](#workflow-diagram)) with data transformed from 3rd party platform notification where there's any new event that you subscribe to.
 4. Go back to `src/server/routes/authorization.js`, follow the instruction in `revokeToken` method.
 After this step, click `Unsubscribe and Logout`([workflow 31-33](#workflow-diagram)) button and there will be no more notifications from 3rd party platform.

-Now it should be all set.
-Please go to RingCentral App Gallery and add your app to a conversation, `Auth` -> `Subscribe` -> `Finish`.
-It should then provide the ability to listen to `New Issue` event and also give RingCentral user ability to `Close Issue` within RingCentral App.

 ### Tips